smorad/um_cisc_7026/lecture_7_convolution.typ

   ) $ #pause][
     Local, only considers a few nearby inputs at a time #pause

-    Translation equivariant, each output corresponds to input #pause ]
+    Translation equivariant, each output corresponds to input ]
 ]